winfrees/vtea-site/datasets.md

 ## Human renal cortex

 ### Biopsy tissue 1
 <a href="https://doi.org/10.5281/zenodo.5816199"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.5816199.svg" alt="DOI"></a>

 This a small four channel confocal 3D volume.
-The four flourescence channels are, in order, DAPI, Phalloidin-A488, AQP2 and AQP1.
+The four fluorescence channels are, in order, DAPI, Phalloidin-A488, AQP2 and AQP1.
 The volume contains a crosssection of a glomerulus, vessels and a field of proximal tubules, putative distal convoluted tubules and collecting duct.

 <h4> Image file </h4>